 What is Debian Linux?

-Debian is an open-source and free software which was first introduced by Ian Murdock.
+Debian is open-source and free software that was first introduced by Ian Murdock.
 This software is a Linux distribution developed by the community-supported Debian Project.
 This is a Unix-like operating system based on the Linux kernel that numerous packages run on it.
 Debian GNU/Linux is:

 - Dynamic: As Debian is an open-source distribution, over a thousand volunteers work on it, constantly.
 They contribute new and improved code for evolving Debian, rapidly.

 - Full-featured: At present, Debian includes more than 58000 software packages.
 You can select which packages to install by a list, descriptions, and tools provided by Debian.
-These packages include precompiled software that also comes with a package manager (APT), and other utilities for an easy installation.
+These packages include precompiled software that also comes with a package manager (APT) and other utilities for easy installation.

 As we mentioned before, Debian/Linux servers don’t have a pre-installed Desktop Environment.
 So, you have to install a DE in your Debian repositories.
 One of these DEs is XRDP.